brunopssp/widget-kanban/KpiAgile/overview.md

 ![CT_Confidence](img/widget.png)

-In this example, I will take 13.7 days to get a work item done after it's priorezed.
+In this example, I will take 13.7 days to get a work item done after it's prioritized.

 #### Configuration